 Our implementation adds measurement error processes to the likelihood implied by the model for all of the observed series used in estimation except the short-term nominal interest rate series.

-Figure 4 presents the observed data (in blue) and the observable data net of the model's estimated measurement error (in black), along 95 percent confidence intervals.
+Figure 3 presents the observed data (in blue) and the observable data net of the model's estimated measurement error (in black), along 95 percent confidence intervals.
 For series other than overall PCE price inflation, measurement error is a moderate portion of movements in the series.
 The larger role for measurement error in accounting for the path of PCE price inflation reflects the absence of separate sectors for food and energy in the model.

-4We remove a low-frequency trend from hours via the Hodrick-Prescott filter with a smoothing parameter of 128000; our model is not designed to capture low frequency trends in population growth or labor force participation.

-Figure 4: Smoothed Observables and Data

-3.2 Estimates of shocks and exogenous fundamentals

-Figures 5 and 6 report modal estimates of the model's structural shocks and the persistent exogenous fundamentals (i.e., risk premia and autonomous demand).
+3.2 Estimates of shocks and exogenous fundamentals Figures 4 and 5 report modal estimates of the model's structural shocks and the persistent exogenous fundamentals (i.e., risk premia and autonomous demand).
 These series have recognizable patterns for those familiar with U.S. economic fluctuations.
 For example, the risk premia jump at the end of the sample, reflecting the financial crisis and the model's identification of risk premia, both economy-wide and for housing, as key drivers.
 Of course, these stories from a glance at the exogenous drivers yield applications for alternative versions of the EDO model and future model enhancements.
 For example, the exogenous risk premia can easily be made to have an endogenous component following the approach of Bernanke, Gertler, and Gilchrist (1999) (and indeed we have considered models of that type).
+At this point we view incorporation of such 4We remove a low-frequency trend from hours via the Hodrick-Prescott filter with a smoothing parameter of 128000; our model is not designed to capture low frequency trends in population growth or labor force participation.

-At this point we view incorporation of such mechanisms in our baseline approach as premature, pending ongoing research on financial frictions, banking, and intermediation in dynamic general equilibrium models.
+Figure 3: Smoothed Observables and Data mechanisms in our baseline approach as premature, pending ongoing research on financial frictions, banking, and intermediation in dynamic general equilibrium models.
 Nonetheless, the EDO model captured the key financial disturbances during the last several years in its current specification, and examining the endogenous factors that explain these developments will be a topic of further study.
+3.3 Variance Decompositions and impulse responses We provide detailed variance decompositions and impulse response in Chung, Kiley, and Laforte (2011), and only highlight the key results here.